Ashgrove Uniting Church: Heritage listing

 The former Ashgrove Methodist Church was listed on the Queensland Heritage Register on 25 June 2021 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The Ashgrove Methodist Church built in 1962 is important in demonstrating the growth and expansion of the Methodist Church and the evolution of church architecture in the post-World War II period in Queensland.
+The former Ashgrove Methodist Church built in 1962 is important in demonstrating the growth and expansion of the Methodist Church and the evolution of church architecture in the post-World War II period in Queensland.
 Through its modernist ecclesiastical architectural form, it is a representative example of a suburban Methodist church of this period, illustrating the post-war mission of the Church to become more relevant to modern society, and its progressive building program in the 1950s and early 1960s.

 The place is important because of its aesthetic significance.

 The former Ashgrove Methodist Church has aesthetic importance for its expressive attributes and architectural qualities.
 Through its siting, distinctive tapered A-frame form, main front elevation with large, coloured glass cross, and features of its modernist architectural style including its metal framed windows, face brick walls with extruded brick pattern, and green tiled roof, the place expresses the optimism, renewal and relevance of the Methodist Church at the time.

+Removal from the heritage register

+The church was removed from the Queensland Heritage Register in 2024 following a court case initiated by the Uniting Church in Australia.